Abishai03/book_management_system/README.md

 2. Navigate to the directory containing `run.py`.
 3. Run the application with `python run.py`.
 4. Access the application in a browser using the URL: `http://127.0.0.1:5000/`.

+## Database Schema
+All the data is stored in JSON file.
+**books.json**: Stores the book data.
+**users.json**: Stores the user data.

+Only the admin user can add new books to the database.

 ## To-Do's (Future Improvements)